apursley2012/CS465-full-stack-dev-I/README.md

 The primary goal of this module was to convert the previously static Travel page into a dynamic Handlebars template that reads trip data from a JSON file.
 This reduces code duplication and enables the website to dynamically render trip information based on external data.

+This module significantly enhances the maintainability and scalability of the Travlr Getaways website by shifting static content management towards a more flexible, data-driven design pattern.
+This project builds on previous modules and sets the foundation for further backend and database integration.

+---

 ## Features
 - **Dynamic Web Pages:** All key pages (Travel, Meals, Rooms, News, About, Contact, Home) are rendered dynamically using Handlebars templates, providing a flexible and scalable site experience.
 - **Content Management via JSON:** Page content is stored and managed in external JSON files, enabling easy content updates without changing code or templates.